flekschas/svelte-simple-modal/README.md

   }
   ```

-  Callback are triggered at the beginning and end of the opening and closing transition.
+  Callbacks are triggered at the beginning and end of the opening and closing transition.
 The following callbacks are supported:

   ```javascript
   {